 In State Fiscal Year 2008-09, New York State Personal Income Tax Receipts were approximately \$36.8 billion and accounted for approximately 61 percent of State tax receipts in all State Funds.
-The First Quarterly Update to the 2009-10 Financial Plan estimates New York State Personal Income Tax Receipts at \$36.1 billion for State Fiscal Year 2009-10.
+The 2009-10 Enacted Budget Financial Plan estimates New York State Personal Income Tax Receipts at \$37.2 billion for State Fiscal Year 2009-10.

-The following table sets forth certain historical and projected information concerning New York State Personal Income Tax Receipts, the Withholding Component, and deposits to the Revenue Bond Tax Fund from State Fiscal Years 1999-2000 through 2009-10.
-For State Fiscal Years 1999-2000 through 2002-03, the table provides a pro forma estimate equivalent to 25 percent of New York State Personal Income Tax Receipts that would have been deposited to the Revenue Bond Tax Fund had the Enabling Act been in effect during the entirety of those State Fiscal Years.
+The following table sets forth certain historical and projected information concerning New York State Personal Income Tax Receipts, the Withholding Component, and deposits to the Revenue Bond Tax Fund from State Fiscal Years 1999-00 through 2009-10.
+For State Fiscal Years 1999-00 through 2002-03, the table provides a pro forma estimate equivalent to 25 percent of New York State Personal Income Tax Receipts that would have been deposited to the Revenue Bond Tax Fund had the Enabling Act been in effect during the entirety of those State Fiscal Years.
 The Withholding Component can exceed New York State Personal Income Tax Receipts since such Receipts equal total personal income tax collections less (i) refunds and (ii) through State Fiscal Year 2006-07, deposits into the STAR Fund.
 For example, in State Fiscal Year 2003-04, refunds and STAR Fund deposits were greater than the aggregate personal income tax collections from components other than the Withholding Component.